 But apart from being morally wrong it is also simply untrue.
 People are not machines.
 They can’t be described by a set of numerical parameters, they performance – especially in knowledge work – can’t be measured with objective metrics and most certainly they don’t relate to other people like machines.
-You can take choose a bunch of machines based on their parameters then connect them on a factory floor and you will get a working production line.
+You can choose a bunch of machines based on their parameters then connect them on a factory floor and you will get a working production line.
 You can’t do the same with people.
-People are complex and their group are even more complex because of the added layer of relationships.
+People are complex and their groups are even more complex because of the added layer of relationships.
 To make it even more difficult people change and groups also change.
 If you are supposed to manage a group of people you are not helping yourself by using the “human resources” paradigm.

-I believe this simple term and its widespread use has caused more damage in the world – and certainly in our industry – than most “methodologies” we are now discarding as obsolete.
+I believe this simple term and its widespread use has caused more harm in the world – and certainly in our industry – than most “methodologies” we are now discarding as obsolete.
 Some may say it is just words.
 Words, however, shape how we think and our thoughts are a lens through which we see the world.
-We should be careful not to allow our lenses to smeared with falsehoods.
+We should be careful not to allow our lenses to be smeared with falsehoods.
 It is about time to discard this one.

 And guess what?
 You can do it yourself and see how it works from you.
 Make a conscious decision you won’t use this term for the next 30 days and then check how that influenced your thinking.

 Ever heard of “Happy at Work” twelve question test?
 Here it is.
 First, answer in your mind YES or NO as you read the questions below.

 - Do I know what is expected of me at work?